ryan-kirkman/challenges/problems/m1_voice_call_client.md

 You are free to take the options regarding UI layout and app navigation that you think are the most suited.

+The challenge can be solved either in Objective-C or Swift.
+If you choose Swift *please include also some significant* **Objective-C** *portion of source code*.

 ## Requirements

 * As a user I can make outbound phone calls.